thriveweb/sailinginparadise/content/boatTours/2024-04-04-sneeky-midweeky-deals.md

   Sail at sunset and you will be treated to a sunset across the Broadwater and over the Gold Coast Mountains followed by the twinkling Gold Coast City Skyline by night, simply breath-taking!

-  O﻿ur Sneeky Midweeky Deals are available for a very limited time.

-  Book now to secure these never-before seen packages.
 accordionSection:
   accordion:
     - dropdownContent: >-